ttscoff/fish_files/README.md

 ## All the functions

-- `64enc`: encode a given image file as base64 and output css background property to clipboard
-- `64font`: encode a given font file as base64 and output css background property to clipboard
-- `64svg`: encode a given svg file as base64 and output css background-image property to clipboard
 - `__auto_dir`: n/a
 - `__best_pager`: Choose the best available pager (opinionated)
 - `__complete_extension`: Complete extension with filecomplete.rb